joaomatossilva/joaomatossilva.github.io/_posts/2015-07-10-cqs-on-middle-sized-mvc-projects.md

 This architecture applied, keeps the web project business clean, and with only one dependency, the mediator.
 This last bullet for me is a big winner.
 Many time I see multiple dependencies on a controller, that aren't used on the many actions.

 Because this is a message based communication, this is very scalable.
 Moving from a simple Mediator to a Service Bus, is a breeze.
 This is also very easy to apply cross-cutting behavior like logging, security or validation, using decorators on the handlers.
-But I'll show you a bit more on this on my next posts.
+But I'll show you a bit more on this on my next post [CQS on MVC - Crosscutting Concerns](http://www.kspace.pt/posts/cqs-on-mvc-crosscutting-concerns/).